Skip to content

 sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev libsqlite3-dev wget libbz2-dev

-After installing the above packages, download the latest release’s source code from the Python download page using the following wget command.
+After installing those packages, download the latest release’s source code from the Python download page using this `wget` command.

 When writing this post, 3.9.7 is the latest Python version.
 If you find a later version on the site, you can download it instead.